snudm-starlab/FALCON2/FALCON2/README.md

-FALCON: Lightweight and Accurate Convolution
+FALCON2: Lightweight and Accurate Convolution
 ===

 This package provides implementations of FALCON/FALCONBranch convolution with their corresponding CNN model.